slavonic/fonts-znam/README.md

 This repository provides fonts for typesetting Znamenny and other related Slavic neumatic music notations systems (Demestvenny, Put, Kondakarian).

-All fonts provide necessary OpenType features and come both with PostScript (.otf) outlines.
+All fonts provide necessary OpenType features and supply PostScript (.otf) outlines for glyphs.
 Note that support for SIL Graphite features has been discontinued.

 ## Encoding

-Znamenny and related notation systems are not yet available in Unicode.
+Znamenny and related notation systems have been accepted for encoding in version 14 of Unicode.
 The proposed codepoints are specified in the [proposal](https://www.ponomar.net/files/palaeoslavic.pdf).
-These codepoints have not yet been approved by the [UTC](http://www.unicode.org/consortium/utc.html) and may be subject to change.
+These codepoints have been approved by the [UTC](http://www.unicode.org/consortium/utc.html), but may still change before the release of Unicode 14.0.

 ## Building